-Many people wonder if tutoring online can be as beneficial as in-person tutoring.
+Many people wonder if online tutoring for dyslexia can be as beneficial as in-person tutoring.
 It’s a question I have had as well.
 This is my story about why my tutoring business is online rather than in person.
 I am a person who is against children having very much screen time at all.
 But yet now I am teaching reading online.
 Is this contradictory?
 Does it make me a big hypocrite?
 Read on to find out my reasons.

 Two years ago now I was preparing to begin a master's degree in literacy specializing in dyslexia.
 It was a program that I had been keeping in the back of my mind for almost 15 years.
 I realized I was unprepared to teach reading when my daughter was diagnosed with dyslexia.
 This made me mad.
 Why had I not been taught these things in my teacher preparation courses?
 I attended the International Dyslexia Association’s annual conference, Reading in the Rockies, every year.
 I was trying to learn more.
 I began to realize that my story was common.
 Most teachers did not learn anything about dyslexia in their teacher preparation courses.
 It was at Reading in the Rockies that I met an interesting group of teachers.
 They were taking a training course to become Certified Academic Language Therapists (CALT).
 I had never heard of Academic Language Therapists.
 But as I listened to them I became convinced that they were taking a very comprehensive training.
 Possibly the best training there was.
 I wished that I had that training.
 But the thought of taking it at that time seemed overwhelming to me.
 It was expensive too and I was trying to live on one income and stay debt-free.
 Also by that time I had invested in the Barton Reading and Spelling System.
 I was finally experiencing success with my daughter's reading.
 So, I just kept the information about the Academic Language Therapy Association (ALTA) in the back of my mind.